Muse Dash

 Muse Dash is a rhythm game developed by PeroPeroGames based in China and published by hasuhasu and XD Network in Japan.
 It was initially released for iOS and Android in June 2018, later being released on Nintendo Switch, Windows and macOS in June 2019.
 It combines aspects of action games and music games, using an anime art style in the form of a 2D side-scrolling video game.

 Gameplay

 Demonstration of the typical gameplay style and interface of Muse Dash.
 The player character strikes enemies as they approach, in time with the music.

 In Muse Dash, players defeat enemies and avoid obstacles originating from the right side of the screen by pressing buttons or tapping the screen in accordance with the beat of the song playing in the background.
 The game has only two buttons, making it easily accessible.
 Difficulty settings exist for most songs, allowing the game to cater to multiple skill levels.

 The playable characters in Muse Dash are called Muses.
-Each Muse has her own maximum health and passive skill, depending on the selected costume.
+Each Muse has their own maximum health and passive skill, depending on the selected costume.
 Players can also equip Elfins, companions to a Muse which most give them additional abilities.